Jorge Velasquez succeeds by developing a life of faith, leadership, and achievement

 He attends Medulla Baptist Church where he was baptized this past summer.
 Daniel Sweaza, minister of youth at Medulla describes Jorge as a young man of few words, but with a very big heart.

-“When we first met him he was very quiet and reserved, but we soon found out what a great guy he is, and just how deeply he desires to know God,” Sweaza said.
+“When we first met him he was very quiet and just how deeply he desires to know God,” Sweaza said.

 “He went with us on a mission trip to New Orleans this past summer and sings every Sunday in our youth choir.
 He’s a real leader among his peers.
 I don’t think even he realizes how much other students look up to him.”